It's me!

 While I take my work seriously, I try not to take myself too seriously.
 Life’s too short not to laugh at a bad pun or an overly dramatic drone shot.
 Politically, I’m about as liberal as one gets.
 I value things like empathy, equity, sustainability, and cable management philosophy.

 Whether you’re here for the tech tips, the creative chaos, or just to see what I break next: WELCOME.
 Feel free to poke around and if you find something interesting I’d love to hear from you.
-The internet’s more fun when it’s a conversation.
+The Internet’s more fun when it’s a conversation.

 Website Details